LAHARIYADLA/E-commerce-website/README.md

 # E-Commerce Website <br>

 This is an E-commerce website project created using HTML, CSS, PHP, MySQL and XAMPP.
-It is a fully functional e-commerce website where users can browse products, add them to their cart ,order their products,cancel their orders and checkout to purchase.
+It is a fully functional dynamic  website where users can browse products, add them to their cart ,order their products,cancel their orders and checkout to purchase.
  # Features
 - User registration and login for vendor side
 - User registration and login for client side